Alluxio/alluxio/deploy/vagrant/README.md

 This directory contains Vagrant recipe to create VirtualBox images and Amazon EC2 instances and configurations to initialize Hadoop (both 1.x and 2.x), CephFS, and GlusterFS.

+Please download and install Vagrant (at least version 1.6.5).
 Once Vagrant is installed, starting an Tachyon cluster requires only `vagrant up` command.
 A two-VM cluster is then created. `vagrant destroy` command destroys the cluster.

 `init.yml` is the configuration file that sets different cluster parameters.
 They are explained below.